 You provide the resources and tools for teams to complete their tasks.

 You take a step back and can fully understand how the tech implementation works and support the team accordingly.
+3) Analyses whether a change in strategic direction will impact existing processes and adapts them accordingly.

 4) When needed, can argument and negotiate project-related tech and/or process related agreements in a way that favour the team, client, project’s outcome as well as the company.